-Reserve is a risk mitigation step in payment processing industry.
+Reserve is a risk mitigation step in the payment processing industry.

 Fixed Reserve holds a specific amount usually for 180 days.
 In case of Rolling reserve, the acquirers may deduct a particular % from each transaction.
 The reserve amount is held to handle future disputes and chargebacks.

 ISO stands for Independent Sales Organisation these organizations work with the acquiring Bank for the objective of connecting merchants with the acquiring banks.
 ISO also handles various activities that include pre-approval, Activating Reserves, Helping the merchant with integration, etc. Acquiring Banks are liable to register their ISOs with the card brands or bank card Associations.

 Interchange is the technical infrastructure that powers payment processing between different Financial Institutions.

 It is the charge that is paid by the Financial institutions in the process of credit and debit card transactions.
 The MDR usually includes the interchange fee.